 The SAMAP process begins with the development of a business case.
 Each investment is reviewed several times by a cross functional committee (FRG) who reviews the assumptions, analysis and strategic alignment of the investments.
-This committee is composed of individuals from various functional areas including legal, tax, accounting, treasury, corporate development information systems.
+This committee is composed of individuals from various functional areas including legal, tax, accounting, treasury, corporate development and information systems.
+It is anticipated that Exelon will adopt a similar process.
 The FRG provides a memorandum to senior management indicating any open issues or areas of concern regarding the investment.
 The FRG does not have approval authority for investments.